 ARTICLE 25.
 PUBLIC EMPLOYEES RETIREMENT SYSTEM

 Section 1.
-The existing programs shall continue in full force and effect in accordance with 19-3-101-1404, M.C.A.
+The existing programs shall continue in full force and effect in accordance with §§ 19-3-101 through 19-3-1404, MCA.

 ARTICLE 26.
 PAYROLL DEDUCTIONS

 Section 1.
-In addition to the monthly dues deductions authorized in Article 4 of this Agreement, bargaining unit members shall be allowed to authorize management to deduct from their pay checks such amounts that they desire in order to participate in programs approved by the State Auditor.
+In addition to the monthly dues’ deductions authorized in Article 4 of this Agreement, bargaining unit members shall be allowed to authorize the Employer to deduct from their pay checks such amounts that they desire in order to participate in programs approved by the Employer and the Federation.

 ARTICLE 27.
 NO STRIKE/NO LOCKOUT